Ethan Hawke: 2013–2018: Boyhood and career expansion

 Hawke reunited with director Linklater and co-star Delpy for the third installment of the Before trilogy, titled Before Midnight (2013).
-The film follows a couple, he and Delpy's character, who spend a summer vacation in Greece with their children.
+The film follows a couple, his and Delpy's characters, who spend a summer vacation in Greece with their children.
 Before Midnight received critical acclaim, with one from Variety naming the scene in the hotel room "one for the actors' handbook".
-The film earned Hawke, Linklater and Delpy another Academy Award nomination for Best Adapted Screenplay.
+The film earned Hawke, Linklater, and Delpy another Academy Award nomination for Best Adapted Screenplay.
 Hawke next starred in the horror-thriller The Purge (2013), set in a future America where all crime is legal for one night each year.
 Despite mixed reviews, the film opened atop the box office on its opening weekend with a $34 million debut.
 In early 2013, Hawke starred in and directed the play Clive, written by Jonathan Marc Sherman and inspired by Bertolt Brecht's Baal.

 Hawke prepared for his role as a former racecar driver in Getaway (2013) by attending a one-day driving school at the Mid-Ohio Sports Car Course, where he learned high-performance driving techniques such as 180-degree spins and e-brake maneuvers.
 The film was critically panned.
 He played the title role in a Broadway production of Macbeth at the Lincoln Center Theater in late 2013.
 The Hollywood Reporter critic David Rooney criticized the "disharmonious acting styles led by Hawke's underpowered take on [his] role".
 Released in mid-2014, Linklater's Boyhood follows the life of an American boy from age six to eighteen, with Hawke portraying his father.
 The film became the best-reviewed release of 2014 and was named best film of the year by numerous critics' associations.
 Hawke later admitted that the film's widespread acclaim came as a surprise, recalling that when he first joined the project, it felt less like a "proper movie" and more like "a radical '60s film experiment or something".

 He earned several nominations for his performance, including the Academy Award, BAFTA, Golden Globe for Best Supporting Actor.

 Hawke reunited with the Spierig brothers for the science fiction thriller Predestination (2014), in which he played a time-traveling agent on his final assignment.
 Writing for Vulture, David Edelstein wrote how he enjoyed Hawke's "low-key, solemn, enigmatic" performance.
 He next reunited with his Gattaca director Andrew Niccol for Good Kill (2014), a contemporary war drama.
-In his "best screen role in years" according to The Hollywood Reporter, Hawke portrayed a drone pilot grappling with a troubled conscience.
+In his "best screen role in years" according to Rooney, Hawke portrayed a drone pilot grappling with a troubled conscience.
 He made his documentary debut with Seymour: An Introduction, which premiered at the 2014 Toronto International Film Festival.
-Conceived after a dinner party attended by both Hawke and its subject, classical pianist Seymour Bernstein, the film is a profile of Bernstein, who later said that, although he was normally a private person, he was unable to decline Hawke's request to make the film because the actor was "so endearing".
+The film was conceived after a dinner party attended by both Hawke and its subject, classical pianist Seymour Bernstein.
+Seymour: An Introduction is a profile of Bernstein, who later said that, although he was normally a private person, he was unable to decline Hawke's request to make the film because the actor was "so endearing".